DavidGarciadelaHorra/seq_nms_yolo/README.md

 to realise **real time video detection**.

 It is part of an academic assigment from the Master's Degree of Deep Learning for Audio and Video Signal Processing of the Autonomous University of Madrid.
-Concretely from the Deep Learning for Image Signal Processing.
+Concretely, from the Deep Learning for Image Signal Processing subject.
-The objective for this assignment is to compare Seq-NMS-Yolov2 against just using Yolov2 approaches for video object detection task
+The objective for this assignment is to compare Seq-NMS-Yolov2 against just using Yolov2 approaches for video object detection task.

 ## Steps